-U.S. citizens and permanent residents of the United States can apply for the immigration of their relatives using Form I-130, Petition for Alien Relative.
-The USCIS application processing fee for Form I-130 is $420.
+U.S. citizens and permanent residents of the United States can apply on your behalf by using Form I-130.
+The USCIS application processing fee for this form is $535.

 Relatives that may be eligible for support from an immigration petition include:

 - Parents of U.S. citizens